Minimal Ingredients for Reward Assignment from Expert Demonstrations: Online RL Evaluations

 \subsection{Hyperparameter Settings}

 We adopt the same hyperparameter settings used in \citet{temporal_ot} for all methods unless otherwise stated.
 All policies are trained using the DrQ-v2 algorithm, with vision-based observations and a total training horizon of 1 million environment steps.
 Table~\ref{tab:online_hyperparams} summarizes the key parameters.
-Since \citet{temporal_ot} only provides the expert demonstrations for \texttt{basketball-v3} and \texttt{door-open-v2} in their codebase, we use their code and the expert policies they provide to collect two expert trajectories for each of the rest of the tasks.
-However, we notice that the expert policies may sometimes generate suboptimal trajectories, and the performance cannot match what is reported in their paper.
-Despite this, we make sure that for each task, the expert demonstrations are fixed for all four reward functions for fair comparison.
+Since \citet{temporal_ot} only provides expert demonstrations for \texttt{basketball-v3} and \texttt{door-open-v2} in their released code, we use their codebase and provided expert policies to collect two expert trajectories for the remaining tasks.
+We observed that these expert policies can produce suboptimal trajectories on some tasks, which can lead to lower absolute success rates than those reported in \citet{temporal_ot}.
+To keep comparisons controlled, we fix the collected expert trajectories per task and use the same two demonstrations for all reward assignment methods.